 Supporting the creation of community arts and allocation of resources, I sit on the boards of Artreach, Shadeism and the Toronto Arts Council Community Arts Council and most recently the Rhubarb selection committee.
-I also regularly curate and co-curate events and exhibits including the annual Gender Exhibition in Toronto.
+I also regularly curate and co-curate exhibits and events including Insatiable Sisters at Buddies In Bad Times Theatre.

 I was a core member of the nationally touring Lesbian Blues group, a collective of Black Queer Folks committed to decolonization through creative political performance as well as T-Dot Renaissance, a wave of cultural and artistic collaborations for this generation of emerging artists of colour.

-I'm the co-founder of The People Project.
-Awarded the City Of Toronto’s Vital Ideas Award in 2010, TPP is a movement of queer and trans folks of color and our allies, committed to individual and community empowerment through alternative education, activism and collaboration.
+I'm the co-founder and current Executive Director of The People Project.
+8 years in the making; we are a movement of queer and trans folks of color and our allies, committed to individual and community empowerment through alternative education, art activism and collaboration.

-I am the Coordinator of Brave New Girls, a radical healing retreats and a series of traveling skillshares for womyn & trans folks of colour.
+I am the Coordinator of Brave New Girls, a radical healing retreats and a series of traveling skillshares for Femme Identified Folks of Colour & Indigeneous Folks.

 I am also one of the owners of The Glad Day Bookshop, the world's oldest LGBTQ Bookstore opened in 1970 with 21 other enormous individuals like Gein Wong, Micheal Erickson & El Farouk Khaki.

 In over a decade of community organizing, I've worked across the intersections of oppression in food justice, HIV activism as well as race & gender justice.
 I'm also a yoga teacher teaching through the Brown Girl’s Yoga collective.